 Around the mid-eighteenth century citrus fruits were cultivated not only in pots, but also arranged to form two 'groves' leaning against the wall that borders the north side of the garden, and in the flower beds were grown flowers of various sorts: carnations, jasmine, lilies of the valley, violets.

 And again, knowing the places where "dressing the landscape" becomes much more than a very noble economic activity such as the Florio - nursery, to take on the role of laboratory and architecture of the most admired and irreplaceable find to save, "the Landscape", precisely.

 Pistoiesi nurseries open with great competence and authority to meet visitors.

 Services and advantages for your holiday

-Four days in Tuscany to see an Opera in Torre del Lago and visit the area A 4-day half-board package to see a work in Torre del Lago and visit Tuscany
+Stay in Tuscany to see an Opera in Torre del Lago and visit the area Packages of 2 or 4 nights to see an opera in Torre del Lago and visit Tuscany

 Yoga and fitness package in Tuscany Vacation packages in Montecatini Terme with relaxing yoga meditations and outdoor training